 You might have to grant it more RBAC privileges or use a newer version.
 Please file

-.
-You can see the MountFlags in /usr/lib/systemd/system/docker.service
+when booting dockerd with systemd and restart docker.
+You can see the MountFlags in /usr/lib/systemd/system/docker.service.

 should install the pod network solution